laimonassutkus/NeuralNetworkWithBias/README.md

-# NeuralNetworkWithBias
-Simple neural network with biases

-Program written in C++.
-Neural network uses backpropagation learning.
+Some simple neural networks

+Currently includes:
+1) Suns spots predictions - written in MATLAB.
+Predict sun spots in the upcoming year.
+2) Simple back-propagation neural network - written in C++.
+Has compiled DLLs and Libs, a testing environment and a network itself.